How to claim your share of the $700M Equifax breach settlement

 Taking part of the settlement isn't totally straightforward.
-First, it has to receive court approval.
+First, the proposed agreement has to receive court approval.
 Only then will you be able to file a claim.
 We provide tools and links below that will help you understand your next steps and what could be covered.
+If you want to get started now, however, you can collect documents you have that are related to the breach.

 The breach in question resulted in hackers stealing Social Security numbers, addresses, credit-card and driver-license information, birth dates and other personal data stored on Equifax's servers.
 As part of its investigation, the FTC alleged that the credit bureau failed to take reasonable steps to secure its network.